… and technically, we’re not required to, as all original materials are automatically protected by copyright law as soon as they’re created.

 All of our materials are copyrighted, whether digital or in print form.
 This includes postcard copy and taglines; brochures; fliers; webinars; courses; e-broadcasts; gift illustrations; video content; and any content on planned giving websites, micro-sites, landing pages, and more.

-All of our materials are copyrighted.
-Licensing is issued for use by a single organization (unless stipulated otherwise).
+If you are a client, licensing is issued for use by a single organization (unless stipulated otherwise).
 In addition, each product has its own licensing period.

 Below are two samples of our assets and what it costs to create them from scratch.
 Do not let these numbers be your liability figures.

 Brian Sagrestano, Esq., Viken Mikaelian, Camilyn Leone, Esq., Jim Pierson, Patrick O’Donnell and Gretel DeRuiter and various support staff (designers; branding experts) have spent over 2000 hours on this resourceful product.
 There’s a value for their time, as well as a value for their expertise.
 Here’s an informative article if you plan to develop these tools in-house.

 This is the definitive resource for professional gift planners.
 It covers all of the relevant information you’ll ever need as far as technical details go.